Search News Articles

 Published

 When a Nebraska Wesleyan student fell sick and was hospitalized during fall finals, the impact on her semester could have been tremendous.
-But Samantha Wilson, her academic advisor, stepped in to minimize the damage.
+But Dr. Samantha Wilson, her academic advisor, stepped in to minimize the damage.
 “She helped me communicate with professors.
 She guided me through the steps in getting my finals done, or taking an incomplete so I could finish them another time.”

 Published